 Points: What was the score of the match?
 A win of 15-2 helps you more than a win of 16-14.

 Recency & Type of Result: Recent matches are weighted more than older matches.
 Also, was this a self-posted rec play score, a league match, or a sanctioned tournament result?
 Rec play will count less towards your rating change.

 Rating Difference of Opponent: If your opponent is higher than you and you win, you’ll increase more than if your opponent is lower rated and vice versa.

 Total Match Counts: Your rating will fluctuate less if you have played in a lot of matches,

 Even unrated players playing against each other can accrue provisional ratings (indicated with an *) until they play someone who has a DUPR ranking.
 After 5-10 games against ranked players, your DUPR rating will be considered reliable.

-How to Improve your DUPR Rating?
+How to Increase your DUPR Rating?

-The DUPR algorithm takes into account your rating, your opponent’s rating, and whether you won or lost the game.
+The DUPR algorithm takes into account your rating, your opponent’s rating, game score, and whether you won or lost the game.
 So improving your DUPR rating is pretty simple - win games against similar opponents and your rating should increase.
 Win against players with a higher DUPR rating than yours and your rating will increase more.